JulieDeMan/VIB_git_training/Git_GitHub_Dictionary.md

 `git status` will allow me to check what files are changed, unstaged and untracked

+- to be staged: you have commited it before, made new changes but git recognizes that the new changes are not yet `add`ed or `commit`ed

+- to be comitted: you have commited the file before, made new changes and git recognizes that you have `add`ed but not yet `commit`ed

+- untracked: is a completely new file/folder that has never been `add`ed or `commit`ted

 ## Conceptual areas

 ### 01. Development area